Being a mother can sometimes feel like it requires superhuman powers, but what happens when you are expecting double the fun?

 Q1.
 Did you have any noticeable and/or amplified early pregnancy symptoms?

 I discovered I was pregnant with Monozygotic (identical) twins at about 6 weeks.
 I went in for a scan to check dates as I had not had a period since coming off the pill.
-Up until that scan, the only early pregnancy symptom I had was fatigue.
+Until that scan, my only early pregnancy symptom was fatigue.
 I was sooo very tired all the time.
 I had minimal morning sickness compared to what I experienced with my first singleton pregnancy.

 They were in separate sacs but shared a placenta, making them the second-highest risk twins.